Neuronium: History

-In May 1986, Huygen was inaugurated by Her Majesty Queen Sofia of Spain as the person in charge of the department of electronic music of the Centre of Art Queen Sofía of Madrid.
+In May 1986, Huygen was inaugurated by Queen Sofia of Spain as the person in charge of the department of electronic music of the Queen Sofía Centre of Art in Madrid.

-Albums such as Sybaris (1991), Hydro (2001), Azizi (2002), Sensorial (2004), and Exosomnia (2012) were the milestones of later Neuronium/Huygen production.
+Subsequent albums included Sybaris (1991), Hydro (2001), Azizi (2002), Sensorial (2004), and Exosomnia (2012).
+Hydro (2001) became Huygen's best-selling work, selling more than 150,000 copies worldwide.

-The album Hydro (2001) became the best-seller of Huygen's music.
-More than 150,000 copies were sold worldwide.
-By 2001, a million copies of Huygen's various records had been sold.

-Neuronium Records was created in 2002 as the personal label of Michel Huygen, on which works from other artists, including Suzanne Ciani, Constance Demby, Pascal Languirand, Jonn Serrie, Nadia Sohaei and The Lab, were released.
+Neuronium Records was created in 2002 as Huygen's personal label, which released works from artists such as Suzanne Ciani, Constance Demby, Jonn Serrie, and The Lab.

-In some sources, including CD booklets, Neuronium's music is referred to as psychotronic, which purpose is to reach a state of harmony between the body and soul.
-From a more formal perspective, music by Neuronium covers several electronic music styles, including new-age, ambient, space music, progressive electronic music.
+Neuronium's music spans several electronic music styles, including new-age, ambient, space music, and progressive electronic music.